Create and use dataflows in Power Apps

-On the Select load target page, select the destination storage where you want entities to be stored.
-Dataflows can store entities in Common Data Service or in your organization's Azure Data Lake storage account.
+On the Select load target page, select the destination storage where you want tables to be stored.
+Dataflows can store tables in Dataverse or in your organization's Azure Data Lake storage account.
 Once you select a destination to load data to, enter a Name for the dataflow, and then select Create.

 There is only one owner of any dataflow—the person who created it.
 Only the owner can edit the dataflow.
 Authorization and access to data created by the dataflow depend on the destination you loaded data to.
-Data loaded into Common Data Service will be available via the Common Data Service Connector and requires the person accessing the data to be authorized to Common Data Service.
+Data loaded into Dataverse will be available via the Dataverse Connector and requires the person accessing the data to be authorized to Dataverse.
 Data loaded into your organization’s Azure Data Lake Gen2 storage account is accessible via the Power Platform Dataflow connector and access to it requires membership within the environment it was created in.

-On the Choose data source page, select the data source where the entities are stored, and then select Create.
-The selection of data sources displayed allows you to create dataflow entities.
+On the Choose data source page, select the data source where the tables are stored, and then select Create.
+The selection of data sources displayed allows you to create dataflow tables.

 After you select a data source, you’re prompted to provide the connection settings, including the account to use when connecting to the data source.

-Now that you've selected the data to use in the entity, you can use the dataflow editor to shape or transform that data into the format necessary for use in your dataflow.
+Now that you've selected the data to use in the table, you can use the dataflow editor to shape or transform that data into the format necessary for use in your dataflow.

 Use the dataflow editor to shape or transform data